-The Advancing Earth Research Observations with Kites and Atmospheric/Terrestrial Sensors (AEROKATS) program uses kites with the latest low-cost scientific instruments developed by NASA engineers to collect in- situ and remotely sense atmospheric data.
-CBEC uses AEROKATS for low profile, aerial remote sensing of invasive salt marsh grasses in the Chesapeake Bay.
+The Advancing Earth Research Observations with Kites and Atmospheric/Terrestrial Sensors (AEROKATS) program uses kites and sensor platforms, developed by NASA engineers, with the latest low-cost scientific instruments to collect in- situ and remotely sense atmospheric data.
+CBEC uses AEROKATS to monitor the invasion of non- native salt marsh grasses in the Chesapeake Bay.

 AEROKATS participants will be educated in: